-There is currently a lot of confusion regarding what toilets are required to be provided in a childcare centre, being a Class 9b building.
+There is a lot of confusion regarding what amenities particularly accessible and ambulant toilets are required to be provided within a childcare centre that has a Class 9b classification.
+This post discusses what we believe are the minimum requirements.

-The current Disability (Access to Premises – Buildings) Standards 2010 (Premises Standards) and Building Code of Australia (BCA) requires the following amenities be provided for people with a disability.
+The current Disability (Access to Premises – Buildings) Standards 2010 (Premises Standards) and Building Code of Australia (BCA) require the following amenities be provided for people with a disability.

 The Building Code of Australia (BCA) requires the following amenities be provided for people with a disability.